SukkaW/OpenCore-Document-zh_Hans/source/10-platform-info.md

   This value contains CPU ART frequency, also known as crystal clock frequency.
 Its existence is exclusive to Skylake generation and newer.
 The value is specified in Hz, and is normally 24 MHz for client Intel segment, 25 MHz for server Intel segment, and 19.2 MHz for Intel Atom CPUs. macOS till 10.15 inclusive assumes 24 MHz by default.

-  *Note*: On Intel Skylake X ART frequency may be a little less (approx. 0.25%) than 24 or 25 MHz due to special EMI-reduction circuit as described in [Acidanthera Bugtracker](https://github.com/acidanthera/bugtracker/issues/448#issuecomment-524914166).
+  *注*：On Intel Skylake X ART frequency may be a little less (approx. 0.25%) than 24 or 25 MHz due to special EMI-reduction circuit as described in [Acidanthera Bugtracker](https://github.com/acidanthera/bugtracker/issues/448#issuecomment-524914166).

 ### 11. `DevicePathsSupported`
   **Type**: `plist integer`, 32-bit